This post may contain affiliate links. Read the full disclosure

 Bring baby food pouches for convenience or use small individual serve tubs for homemade baby food.

 Make sure you have plenty of toddler road trip snacks because a full tummy will help keep them happy!
-Small snack foods and finger foods are ideal so you can avoid worrying about choking.
+Small snack foods and finger foods are ideal for little kids so you can avoid worrying about choking.

 Essential Non-Food Items

 Having your road trip food packed and ready is the most important part, but don’t get caught out on the road by realising you have forgotten any of these non-food essentials for your road trip.